Why Jobs Exhaust Me So Fast as an Autistic Adult

 Months in advance, when working other jobs before I started my warehouse job, I realized that majority of jobs that I worked at barely accommodated me or were too draining to work at.
 I worked at Target, customer service, and at a grocery store, and I still ended up quitting most of them within a month or so due to the constant demands to mask and deal with small talk from management, often way more than the job itself.
 That exhausted me very quickly to the point of quitting.

-I worked near the counter at the Food Lion I used to work at, and customers would constantly bring up long conversations while I was working.
+When I worked near the counter at the Food Lion I used to work at, and customers would constantly bring up long conversations while I was working.
 It was expected, but it was still very exhausting and frustrating since it came up so much.
+I was trying to do my job and physically I was more than capable of doing so, but the mental of dealing with small talk far outpaced what I was able to handle it.

-Definitely the sensory overload.
 Constantly navigating myself around customers in the grocery store, not knowing which aisle they are going through, whether or not they are going to be talking to me and for how long.
+Constantly having to plan around that, and still ultimately failing and dealing with the cost regardless is exhastuing.

 For example it costs around $17–20 to get to work and another $17–20 to go home.
-The pay while working there is insufficient to cover that massive cost, which scales above that price range most of the time.
+The pay while working there is insufficient to cover that massive cost (Around $15 per hour when I worked there, 8 hour shift.), which scales above that price range most of the time.

 About Me

-To track when certain events and job positions exhaust me more than I can recover with on my days off so that I can switched to warehouse work and have been doing so for over 2 years now.
+I developed Spoons, an app to track my own energy in order track when certain events and job positions exhaust me more than I can recover with on my days off so that I can switch jobs such as warehouse work and have been doing so for over 2 years now.

 — Omari